Mental health: perinatal mental health

 Common perinatal mental health problems include:

-• Perinatal depression.
-Postnatal depression (after birth) is regarded as any non-psychotic depressive illness of mild to moderate severity occurring during the first postnatal year.
+- Perinatal depression, including postnatal depression (after birth) which is regarded as any non-psychotic depressive illness of mild to moderate severity occurring during the first postnatal year.
 In diagnosing depression in the postnatal period, there is a risk that normal emotional changes may be mistaken for depression or may mask depressive symptoms.
-Increasingly, screening for postnatal depression is being carried out across all NHS boards in Scotland using the Edinburgh Postnatal Depression and Screening Tool (137kB), although presently data is not collected on a Scotland-wide basis.
+Increasingly, screening for postnatal depression is being carried out across all NHS boards in Scotland using the Edinburgh Postnatal Depression Scale (1568kB), although presently data is not collected on a Scotland-wide basis.

-• Postpartum Post-Traumatic Stress Disorder (PTSD).
-Postpartum PTSD is an anxiety disorder and can be caused by traumatic events during labour and delivery.
+- Postpartum Post-Traumatic Stress Disorder (PTSD) is an anxiety disorder and can be caused by traumatic events during labour and delivery.

 In 2021, the Health, Social Care and Sport Committee undertook an inquiry into perinatal mental health in Scotland.
 Also in 2021, the Scottish Government published Perinatal and infant mental health: equalities impact assessment to review the evidence around perinatal health in Scotland.